This recipe for roasted BC salmon roulade with crab sauce is from episode 12 of Fish the Dish starring Spencer Watts.

 - Remove the salmon roulade from the fridge and discard the wrapper.

-- Dip the flat ends of each piece into the spice mixture.
+- Dip the flat sides of each piece into the spice mixture.

-- Heat 1 Tbsp (15 ml) oil in a skillet at medium-high heat and sear the salmon flat side down for 30-60 seconds to create a crust.
-Do this on both sides.
+- Heat 1 tablespoon (15 ml) oil in a skillet at medium-high heat and sear the salmon flat side down for 30-60 seconds per side to create a crust.

-- Place seared salmon onto an oiled baking sheet, and heat in the oven for 4 minutes.
+- Place seared salmon onto an oiled baking sheet, and transfer to the oven for 4 minutes.

-- Remove salmon from oven and plate.
+- Remove salmon from oven transfer to serving plates.
 Spoon sauce over top.
 Garnish with fresh parsley.